-Reports: Boris Johnson, Fiancée Carrie Symonds Wed in London
+Reports: Boris Johnson, fiancée Carrie Symonds wed in London

 Published

-British Prime Minister Boris Johnson and his fiancée Carrie Symonds married Saturday in a small private ceremony in London, U.K. newspapers reported.Full Article
+British Prime Minister Boris Johnson and his fiancée Carrie Symonds married Saturday in a small private ceremony in London, U.K....Full Article

 Published

-British Prime Minister Boris Johnson and his fiancée Carrie Symonds married Saturday in a small private ceremony in London, U.K. newspapers reported.Full Article
+British Prime Minister Boris Johnson and his fiancée Carrie Symonds married Saturday in a small private ceremony in London, U.K....Full Article

 Boris Johnson has reportedly married Carrie Symonds in a ceremony planned in strict secrecy.The pair are said to have exchanged..